 Use Root Cause Analysis

 Left to their own devices, the teams will surely stray, so they should be armed with a disciplined approach to root cause analysis (RCA) that has a track record of success.
 The RCA method should be accompanied by a software solution that will guide teams through the process.
 Using a software tool will help teams be consistent in their results and in their reports of their findings.

-Consider a scenario where misalignment is uncovered as a root cause on five separate RCA’s.
-Typically, this would indicate a more pervasive issue, but easily could be overlooked without the ability to query RCA results across analyses.
+Consider a scenario where misalignment is uncovered as a root cause of five separate RCA’s.
+Typically, this would indicate a more pervasive issue but easily could be overlooked without the ability to query RCA results across analyses.

 Develop Effective Strategies